Tehin/tLib/README.md

 Currently, the library has been tested on **Spigot 1.8**, but it should work for every version.

 # Usage
-In order to use the project, you must add it as a maven compile dependency
+In order to use the project, you must add it as a maven compile dependency:

 ```xml
 <!--Add the tLib repository-->